-- Principle 2- Legal, Customary and Traditional Rights.
-Indicator 2.2.1 requires the FSO ensure that any contractual arrangements for timber harvesting on Amerindian lands are made with free and information consent of the community. - Principle 2- Legal, Customary and Traditional Rights.
+Principle 2- Legal, Customary and Traditional Rights.
+Indicator 2.2.1 requires the FSO ensure that any contractual arrangements for timber harvesting on Amerindian lands are made with free and information consent of the community.
+Principle 2- Legal, Customary and Traditional Rights.
 Indicator 2.3.3 requires the ensure that disputes over Amerindian land tenure and use rights on its concession or within Amerindian lands are brought to the attention of the GFC, MoAA and the GLSC.
 Additionally, the Guidelines for Forest Operations for State Forest Authorizations- State Forest Permission set out practices and standards based on the land and forest use rights and responsibilities, and community and workplace relations, rights and responsibilities.
-In promoting recognition of rights of indigenous peoples, it provides that concessionaires be in possession of a legally valid concession agreement for the area from which all timber is sourced and that if the concessionaire has contracted a third party (includes concession activities relating to harvesting, extracting of forest produce and transporting to another point out of the concession, processing and export, of forest produce), such arrangement shall be formally approved by the GFC using the defined approach and in compliance with the Forests Act39.
-It provides that the legal, social, and ecological integrity of all Amerindian lands shall be respected and that disputes over Amerindian land tenure and use rights shall be brought to the attention of the MoAA and Guyana Lands and Surveys commission.
+In promoting recognition of rights of indigenous peoples, it provides that concessionaires be in possession of a legally valid concession agreement for the area from which all timber is sourced and that if the concessionaire has contracted a third party (includes concession activities relating to harvesting, extracting of forest produce and transporting to another point out of the concession, processing and export, of forest produce), such arrangement shall be formally approved by the GFC using the defined approach and in compliance with the Forests Act .
+It provides that the legal, social, and ecological integrity of all Amerindian lands shall be respected and that disputes over Amerindian land tenure and use rights shall be brought to the attention of the MOAA and Guyana Lands and Surveys commission.
 Dealing with the commercial aspect of FSO interaction with indigenous communities, the Guidelines for Forest Operations states that contractual arrangements for logging on Amerindian lands must have been made with free and informed consent of the community and the MOAA and GFC should be aware of the contractual arrangements.

-REDD+ actions are designed and implemented in accordance with the relevant legal and institutional framework that recognizes and respects the right to identification or self-identification of indigenous peoples and local communities.
+Specific outcomes of the REDD+ actions As previously illustrated under the legal framework and institutional framework, this REDD+ action has been designed and is being implemented to recognize and respect the rights of Amerindian peoples and local communities.
+The FCS primarily operates in State Forests, covering the largest portion of Guyana's forested areas.
+Certification-related activities may also occur in other land types, including Indigenous territories, provided participation is voluntary.
+Specific legal framework of the REDD+ actions It builds on the existing legal framework and most relevant aspects to this action are: AA (2006): Prevents Indigenous land from being used for commercial forestry without FPIC.
+FA (2009) - Section 11: Recognizes Amerindian participation in Community Forest Associations (CFAs).
+Improving Added-Value Activities for Forest Products Specific institutional framework of the REDD+ actions It builds on the existing institutional framework and the most relevant aspects to consider are: • GFC provides Indigenous-managed CFAs with access to timber processing opportunities. • MoAA ensures Amerindian identity is recognized in economic development programs.
+Locally Specific outcomes of the REDD+ actions As previously illustrated under the legal framework and institutional framework, this REDD+ action has been designed and is being implemented to recognize and respect the rights of Amerindian peoples and local communities.
+Particular outcomes are: • Amerindian CFAs have legal tenure rights to manage value-added timber processing under the Forests Act (2009).